samijaber/GSoC-Kojo--13/README.txt

 Simple prototype on connecting to a VM (for debugging purposes).
-So far, it simply connects ProgramA
+So far, it simply connects ProgramA to the Wrapper for factorial.

 ---------------------------------
 How to run: